KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file /tmp/dependencies.json in
+dumps complete dependency information into the file "/tmp/dependencies.json" in
 JSON format.
 Fields of the CPG can be queried using regular
 expressions.
 For example, to determine whether an application uses the
 spring framework, a quick query is